 The Town Hall is just ahead (the building with the clock tower).

 From here the neighbourhood becomes less touristy as it leads up to the alternative and funky Karangahape Road, more commonly referred to as K-Road.

-- Regardless of whether you are doing it yourself or taking a tour, start your planning with this list of 75 Free and Nearly Free Things to Do in Auckland New Zealand.
+- Regardless of whether you are doing it yourself or taking a tour, start your planning with this list of free and nearly free things to do in the city.

-- If you have limited time, and want to see the most, the Hop-on Hop-off Bus bus may be your best option.
+- If you have limited time, and want to see the most, the Hop-on Hop-off Bus bus is a good option.

 Have you been to Auckland’s Queen Street?
 Did anything here surprise you?